 It’s time to grow up and face some hard truths.
 We’re living in a moment in time where we need to be direct and up front with our friends, our family and our lovers.
 We can’t be nice for the sake of being nice, so it’s time to accept what’s right and wrong.

-It’s time to grow up and accept the face that Rookie of the Year is a piece of garbage.
-It’s terrible compared with the cinematic masterpiece that is Little Big League.
+It’s time to grow up and accept the fact that Rookie of the Year is a piece of garbage.
+It’s nothing when compared with the cinematic masterpiece that is Little Big League.

 Oh but Coggin, I can hear you saying as you leap from your La-Z-Boy, a weeks worth of stale chips entangling themselves from your soiled tank top…what about funky buttloving?!
 What about the wacky coach Daniel Stern played?
 Remember when the coach pronounced Henry’s name incorrectly the entire movie?
 What a laugh riot!